 The next step has been putting energy – and funding – into trying to answer the question of the best ways to engage different groups of people.
 MAS has invested over £11million in a What Works Fund to trial new approaches, as well as applying behavioural science techniques to some of our most common money management challenges through the Financial Capability Lab, and are focussing on working with partners to explore the best channels – and language – that resonates with different groups.

 All this learning will be available on our Evidence Hub, because we know that we can’t do this alone.
-We absolutely need to work with and through others who are seen as trusted messengers and that’s why it’s fantastic to see The Charity for Civil Servants picking up the mantle and championing the importance of Financial Capability to its members.
+We absolutely need to work with and through others who are seen as trusted messengers and that’s why it’s fantastic to see The Charity for Civil Servants picking up the mantle and championing the importance of Financial Capability to people it supports.

 EJ: Elements of financial capability have been incorporated in the money advice process for some time.
 In many ways, it’s the key to successfully managing debt and, in the longer term, avoiding financial difficulties.
 That’s why the Charity’s financial capability campaign has focused on the importance of better financial capability for everyone, whatever their circumstances.
 What is MAS doing to make this message relevant?